 5 Reasons Black Friday Is The Worst

 Are you tempted to join the masses on November 24th to scoop up some Black Friday deals?
-Here are 5 reasons you definitely should not indulge in this Thanksgiving consumer tradition:
+Here are 5 reasons why Black Friday is be bad and why you definitely should not indulge in this Thanksgiving consumer tradition.

 Black Friday tricks you into thinking you’re saving money…